Bruce Marshall (writer): Writing career

 The theme of much of Marshall's works is religion, with a focus on Roman Catholicism.
 His first great success, Father Malachy's Miracle, is about an innocent Scottish priest whose encounter with sinful behaviour causes him to become involved in a miracle.
 A number of his later novels also deal with clergy who are faced with temptation but manage to triumph in a modest and humble manner (e.g., The World, the Flesh, and Father Smith (AKA All Glorious Within) (1944), A Thread of Scarlet (AKA Satan and Cardinal Campbell) (1959), Father Hilary's Holiday (1965), The Month of the Falling Leaves (1963)).
-Other books centered on religious issues deal more with Catholic doctrine and its relationship to modern life than with personal responsibility, such as The Bishop (1970), Peter the Second (1976), Urban the Ninth (1973) and Marx the First (1975).
+Other books centered on religious issues after the Second Vatican Council, dealt increasingly with the internal conflict between Traditionalist Catholicism and Modernism in the Catholic Church, such as The Bishop (1970), Peter the Second (1976), Urban the Ninth (1973) and Marx the First (1975).

 Like many expatriates, Marshall expressed great love for his homeland.
 Most of his books were either set in Great Britain and/or have main characters of British nationality.
-The work which best shows Marshall's affection for Scotland may be The Black Oxen (1972), which Marshall billed as a Scottish Epic.
+The work which best shows Marshall's affection for Scotland may be The Black Oxen (1972), which Marshall billed as a Scottish national epic.

 Several of Marshall's books have themes about espionage and intrigue, such as Luckypenny (1937), A Girl from Lübeck (1962), The Month of the Falling Leaves (1963), Operation Iscariot (1974), An Account of Capers (1988), The Accounting (AKA The Bank Audit) (1958), and Only Fade Away (1954).

 Some of his novels feature major characters who, like Marshall himself, have suffered the loss of a limb.
 Often major characters from one novel appear in minor roles in other novels.

 Marshall was relatively popular in his time.
 His books were reviewed in major publications on both sides of the Atlantic.
 At least two of his books were Book of the Month Club selections; Vespers in Vienna (1947) and The World, the Flesh, and Father Smith (AKA All Glorious Within) (1944), in June 1945.
 An Armed Services Edition of The World, the Flesh, and Father Smith was also produced.

-His books were published in at least nine languages – English, Dutch, French, German, Italian, Polish, Czech, Portuguese & Spanish.
+His books were published in at least nine languages—English, Dutch, French, German, Italian, Polish, Czech, Portuguese and Spanish.